-The BSc (Hons) Criminal Psychology also features fieldtrips to courts and prisons (subject to availibility of the facilities).
+The BSc (Hons) Forensic Psychology also features field trips to courts and prisons (subject to availability of the facilities).

 If you have a particular interest in youth justice, this course gives you the chance to achieve an additional professional qualification – the Youth Justice in Effective Practice Certificate (YJEPC) – alongside your degree studies.

 The YJEPC is the most widely held qualification in youth justice and brings together current theory, practice and evidence.
 It will not only boost your employability in the eyes of potential employers but also help you to make more effective judgements in your future career.

 The opportunity to gain the YJEPC is available if you take two specific modules – Working with Young Offenders and Youth Justice.